kenjib2/KiwiSynth/README.md

 * Appegiator?
 Sequencer?
 * Ping Pong Delay
 * L/R Output noise: High pitched whine.
 It is there subtly on headphones too.
+* When the voice mode is changed, can we push a display update to the play screen and show the change?
+* Clean up too many global variables
+* Clean up public class members if compiler can avoid extra steps for getters/setters

 MAYBE TO DO
 * Paraphonic layered 3 "voice" mode.